 - Exciting Contests

-A greater number of companies are now developing employee teams to foster competitive spirit among employees.
-Run a contest and set standards for winning, such as the team that generates most referrals wins.
+A more significant number of companies are now developing employee teams to foster a competitive spirit among employees.
+Run a contest and set standards for winning, such as the team that generates the most referrals wins.

-- Savings on Time: If we tell you an employee referral program expedites the entire hiring process, imagine days of hard work and planning reduced to hours.
+If we tell you an employee referral program expedites the entire hiring process, imagine days of hard work and planning reduced to hours.
 Consider an employee referral software scrutinizing tons of CVs based on the standards set by the company.
-This ensures only the most relevant employees are shortlisted for interview.
+It ensures only the most relevant employees get shortlisted for interview.

 A smart employee referral program will also offer online tools to evaluate CVs and schedule interviews.
 Post evaluation, the referral program also automatically informs shortlisted candidates at once.
 Such features help businesses save a lot of time.

-That means with an employee referral program, businesses do not have to spend separately on seeking services on headhunters, online and print ads, and paying commission per hire.
+That means with an employee referral program; businesses do not have to spend separately on seeking services on headhunters, online and print ads, and paying commission per hire.
 Small rewards or social motivators usually do just enough to boost employee morale and deliver results.

 This way, they can track results: referrals converted, email opens, and links clicked.
-Tracking allows them to monitor results and work on their shortcomings.
-If employees’ referrals are converting, they will try to send more referrals, so they can earn better rewards.
+Tracking allows them to monitor developments and work on their shortcomings.
+If employees’ referrals are transforming, they will try to send more referrals to earn better rewards.

 Companies around the world aim at developing healthy competition among their employees.
 Embedding gamification features with your employee referral program not only makes it engaging but also delivers better results by motivating employees to contribute to building a healthier workforce.